holdenmad/velo-aod/README.md

 - Centering things with margins and position: absolute

-## Things to look at (not for now)
+## Things I could have done but am leaving

 - Media queries

-## To Do

-1. Fix social media icons, put them in middle
-2. If we have time let's make the three dots scroll
-3. Fix the 'discover the shop' button
+- Fix the 'discover the shop' button

-## Notes:

-- Madlen read that you use the PSD and measure it
-- Site doesn't need width and height (fixed).
-You can use percentages.
-- Use media queries for certain screen sizes
-- To make the height smaller, then the pictuer can adjust more (to make sure it doesn't cut it off)
+- Three dots for scrolling twitter feed